Planteome/plant-ontology/README.md

 - po_temporal.obo:
 This file is created by filtering plant_ontology_assert.obo to contain only terms from the plant structure development stage branch.
 All cross-aspect relations have been removed.

+Other files:
+- Creative_Commons_License.txt
+- translations of terms in Spanish and English
+- text (tbl) format versions of the plant-onotlogy.obo files